 Unless special circumstances arise, i.e., the Will is contested, the court will enforce your wishes as to the distribution of your property.

 It can still take months, even years to distribute your estate in its entirety with only a Will in place depending upon the ownership of assets (maybe a Thai company property) or who owns (joint tenancy means the remaining owner has to pay out) or maybe listed assets cannot be found … there are many reasons.

 Jointly Owned Property

-Many married couples own most of their assets jointly with the right of survivor-ship.
+Many married couples own many of their assets jointly with the right of survivorship.
 When one spouse dies, the surviving spouse automatically receives complete ownership of the property.
-This distribution cannot be changed by Will.

 Life insurance proceeds payable to a named beneficiary pass without regard to the terms of a person’s Will.
 Therefore, insurance will generally pass outside the probate system.